 It is emphasized that concepts relevant to HIV management evolve rapidly.
-The Panel has a mechanism to update recommendations on a regular basis, and the most recent information is available on the AIDS info website (http://aidsinfo.nih.gov).
+The Panel has a mechanism to update recommendations on a regular basis, and the most recent information is available on the AIDSinfo website (http://aidsinfo.nih.gov).

-Access AIDSinfo mobile site
+Access AIDS info mobile site

 What's New in the Guidelines?
-(Last updated February 12, 2013; last reviewed February 12, 2013)
+(Last updated May 1, 2014; last reviewed May 1, 2014)

-The following key changes were made to update the March 28, 2012, version of the guidelines.
-Significant updates are highlighted throughout the revised guidelines.
+Revisions to the February 12, 2013, version of the guidelines include both a new section and key updates to existing sections.
+Significant updates are highlighted throughout the document.